 Steve Ragiel | Board Advisor

 Steve Ragiel has been an executive in the commodity manufacturing and recycling processing industry for over 20 years.
 Prior to his strategic role with Fiberight, Mr. Ragiel was CEO and founder of Greenstar North America, which was a $200 million/year, 20 facility, multi-material commodity processor and manufacturer in the US, with backing from the Greenstar Ireland and Greenstar UK parent.
 Mr. Ragiel will provide important strategic advice, technical assistance and industry connections within the waste management and recycling business sector to facilitate Fiberight’s control over long-term MSW feedstock sources.
 Mr. Ragiel has a long-standing record of building teams, integration acquisitions, tailoring solutions for customers, hedging commodity risk and reducing unit costs to generate increased shareholder value.
-Mr. Ragiel holds a Bachelor of Chemical Engineering degree from Vanderbilt University.
+Mr. Ragiel is a graduate of Vanderbilt University with a degree in Chemical Engineering.